Quickstart: Your Personal AI OS in 30 Minutes

 Get it: github.com/features/copilot

-Best for: Students who already have GitHub (education discount available — may be free!)
+Best for: Students who already have GitHub (education/student plan may be free โ check education.github.com)

 openclaw configure --provider github-copilot